Need some advice on how to find a summer job? We've got it

 Job-hunting can be a long and daunting process when you don't know where to start.
 So here's a couple of tips to get you going:

 - Get your CV up to scratch before you do anything.
 If you need some pointers on how to get started, read up on how to write the best CV you can or get help in the TSR CV helpers forum.
-You could also look up some samples online, but make sure not to include anything that isn't true.
+You could also look up some samples and templates online.

-- Start looking early; waiting until May or June means all the best positions will have already been filled.
-Most companies start actively recruiting around February, so get started as soon as you can.
+- Ideally, start looking early; waiting until June means many of the best positions will have already been filled.
+Most companies start actively recruiting for summer around February, so get started as soon as you can.

 - There are loads of different ways to go about finding a summer job, but if you want to do it from the comfort of your room, go online!
-Some good places to start are Student Job, Just Student Jobs, E4S Student Jobs, GumTree, Big Choice, Indeed or Fish4Jobs.
+Some good places to start are Student Job, E4S Student Jobs, Gumtree, Big Choice, Indeed or Fish4Jobs.

 - Alternatively, have a look in the job sections in newspapers.
 You could also try your college or university career services, and don't forget your local Job Centre.